Hair Transplant Treatment – FUT Method and FUE Method

 With FUSS, the surgeon removes a 6- to 10-inch strip of skin from the back of your head.
 He sets it aside and sews the scalp closed.
 This area is immediately hidden by the hair around it.

 In the FUT procedure, a strip of hair-bearing skin is removed from the donor area of the scalp, usually the back of the head.
 This is why FUT is also known as ‘strip’ surgery.

-The long-term donor hair supply will be influenced by how loose (or lax) the scalp skin is and by how many hairs there are per square centimetre of donor scalp.
-Generally speaking, the FUT procedure gives access to a greater donor hair yield during a lifetime compared with FUE.
+The long-term donor hair supply will be influenced by how loose (or lax) the scalp skin is and by how many hairs there are per square centimeter of donor scalp.
+Generally speaking, the FUT procedure gives access to greater donor hair yield during a lifetime compared with FUE.

 The strip is then placed under high-powered microscopes and the surgical team meticulously divides it into tiny grafts of individual follicular units comprised of one to four hairs.
 These grafts are placed in a chilled tissue storage solution until they are transplanted.

 FUE there will be a series of tiny dot scars on the scalp, but these are so small as to be scarcely noticeable.
 With multiple FUE procedures, more dot scars are accumulated and the hair in the hair in the donor area is gradually thinned out.
 This is why there is a limited amount of donor’s hair, which means that surgeons and patients must take care to ensure that there is adequate donor supply for a long term plan.